johnjasa/new_greenheart/_sources/misc_thoughts.md

 - [ ] investigate Kaitlin's intern steel model
 - [ ] add a notion of a splitter; wind producing electricity to be split out for use in example 7
 - [ ] differentiate between "inputs" and "outputs" in OpenMDAO parlance and what it means for the model; inputs or outputs to the tank, for example, might not be a literal input or output in the code sense
-- [ ] write a guide for how to make a technology wrapper in the current GreenHEART setup
+- [ ] write a guide for how to make a technology wrapper in the current ODIES setup
 - [ ] figure out how to have inputs and outputs defined in a clear way, including required inputs and outputs for a given technology type
 - [ ] how to handle when a technology has an input and an output of the same energy type; like a tank storing hydrogen that has some coming in and some going out; can't have the same OM variable name so should we just append _in or _out?